-The Mahogany is a tropical wood from the mahogany family.
+The Mahogany tree is a tropical plant from the mahogany family.
 Widely distributed in America, Asia and Africa, it has an attractive shade ranging from dark brown to red, with a very fine grain.
-Particularly aesthetic, it is also very resistant, which makes it a wood of choice for the realisation of rattan furniture structures.
+Particularly aesthetic, it is also very resistant, which makes it a material of choice for the realization of rattan furniture structures.
 It is also often used for the manufacture of boats, a guarantee of its quality and strength.
 Due to its heavy use, it is a plant that is the subject of special attention and many reforestation programs.
 Also, he is not in danger of extinction, although other woods in his family are.

 Grown in India, Southeast Asia, Mexico, Brazil and even Australia, there’s no shortage of mango plantations.

-As an substitute wood source to conventional furniture materials like oak and maple, mango wood is perfect.
+As an substitute timber source to conventional furniture materials like oak and maple, mango wood is perfect.

 Conceptually mango is a hardwood with thick grains, so it has the strength to bear the weight necessary for chairs and heavy tables, but it’s still soft enough that it’s relatively easy to work with, requiring no special tools on behalf of the manufacturers.

-Mindi wood, known forensically as Melia azedarach, and more usually as white cedar or Chinaberry, originating in Asia and India.
+Mindi tree, known forensically as Melia azedarach, and more usually as white cedar or Chinaberry, originating in Asia and India.